xgfone/gconf/README.md

 You can get the group or sub-group by calling `Group(name)`, then get the option value again by calling `Bool("optionName")`, `String("optionName")`, `Int("optionName")`, etc. However, if you don't known whether the option has a value, you can call `Value("optionName")`, which returns `nil` if no value, or call `BoolE()`, `BoolD()`, `StringE()`, `StringD()`, `IntE()`, `IntD()`, etc.

-Beside, you can update the value of the option dynamically by calling `SetOptValue(priority int, groupFullName, optName, newOptValue) error`, during the program is running.
+Beside, you can update the value of the option dynamically by calling `UpdateOptValue(groupFullName, optName, newOptValue) error`, during the program is running.
 For the default group, `groupFullName` may be `""`.
 If the setting fails, it will return an error.

 **Notce:**
 1. All of Reading and Updating are goroutine-safe.
-2. For the modifiable type, such as slice or map, in order to update them, you should clone them firstly, then update the cloned option vlaue and call `SetOptValue` with it.
+2. For the modifiable type, such as slice or map, in order to update them, you should clone them firstly, then update the cloned option vlaue and call `UpdateOptValue` with it.
-3. For updating the value of the option, you can use the priority `0`, which is the highest priority and will overwrite any other value.
+3. In order to forbid the option to be updated, you can call `LockOpt()` to lock it, then call `UnlockOpt()` to unlock it.

 ## Observe the changed configuration